turnerpat/MazeGame/README.rst

 ***************************
 Troubleshooting and Support
 ***************************
-       - If you need additional troubleshooting, help, or support you can contact me at turnerpj@appstate.edu for inidivual issues.
+       - If you need additional troubleshooting, help, or support you can contact me at turnerpatrick21@gmail.com for inidivual issues.

        - Bug reporting and additional notes should be sent here as well.